ess-dmsc-dram/documents/mantid/mpi-design.md

 ### Distribution

 How would we distribute MPI builds of Mantid?
 Unless we want to ship a specific MPI library with Mantid this does not make much sense.
-The specific library (implementation and maybe even version) has probably to to be known at compile- or latest link-time, and it is not of advantage to limit our users to specific MPI version.
+The specific library (implementation and maybe even version) has probably to be known at compile- or latest link-time, and it is not of advantage to limit our users to specific MPI version.
 That is, we have two options:

 - Provide Mantid MPI builds linked with specific MPI version.
 - Provide Mantid MPI only as source.

+### Testing

+Setting up tests for an MPI implementation is a bit cumbersome.
+For unit tests the best way might be to mock all calls to the MPI library.